Maple Leafs 3, Canadiens 3

 The teams were tied at 1-1 after a hard-checking first period on goals by Ralph Backstrom of the Canadiens and Red Kelly of the Leafs.
 On the Kelly goal, Eddie Shack sprawled in the goalmouth and emerged with a deep, 10-stitch skate cut in his cheek.

-In the second period, Jean Béliveau scored goal No. 380 of his career during a power play.
+In the second period, Jean Béliveau scored goal number 380 of his career during a power play.
 He now ranks as the third-highest scored in National Hockey League history.

 Going into the game, Béliveau had been tied at 379 goals with Ted Lindsay, the former Detroit Red Wing.